dasGringuen/debian-microzedboard/README.md

     ~/multistrap$ sudo rm target-rootfs/usr/bin/qemu-arm-static

 then format a new microSD.
 You can use fdisk, gparted.

 Check https://github.com/dasGringuen/MicroZedKernel for a kernel and uboot

-Mount the microSD on yourLinux PC and copy all the target-rootfs contents in the second microSD partition mounted.
+Mount the microSD on yourLinux PC and copy all the target-rootfs contents in the second microSD partition.
 Use the lsblk command to be check where it is mounted

     ~/multistrap$ sudo rsync -axHAX --progress target-rootfs/ <path of your rootfs>